Center for Community Self-Help

-Self-Help is a national community development financial institution headquartered in Durham, North Carolina.
+Self-Help is a national community development financial institution headquartered in Durham, North Carolina at the City View Building.
 Between the years of 1980-2017, Self-Help reportedly provided over $7 billion in financing to 146,000 families, individuals and businesses.
 The organization seeks to support economic development and community stability by offering financial services and loans to individuals, small businesses, and nonprofits.
 Its activities also include real estate development and the promotion of fair financial practices nationwide.
 It also aims to develop real estate and promote fair financial practices across the nation.
 Through its credit union network, Self-Help serves 150,000 members in North Carolina, California, Illinois, South Carolina, Virginia, Wisconsin and Florida.

 History

 In 1985, Self-Help began making home loans to North Carolina families unable to secure conventional mortgages.
 Looking to expand its community development impact, Self-Help worked with Fannie Mae to create more home-buying opportunities for underserved borrowers in the late 1980s.
 Later, Self-Help partnered with Fannie Mae and the Ford Foundation in 1998 to create the Community Advantage Program which provides credit enhancement to conventional lenders.
 The Community Advantage Program reportedly awarded over $2 billion in affordable home mortgage loans to minority and low-wealth homebuyers nationwide over a five-year period.
 After analyzing the data from this program, Self-Help determined that low-income borrowers are good credit risks when they are offered responsible loans at fair rates.

 In the late 1990s, homeowners began coming to Self-Help Credit Union seeking help to avoid foreclosure after unscrupulous subprime lenders had siphoned off their home equity.
 In response to predatory loans, Self-Help worked with a state coalition in 1999 to help pass the North Carolina Predatory Lending Law, the first such law in the country.
 In 2002, Self-Help established the Center for Responsible Lending (CRL) to build on initial successes and expand our focus nationally, and to tackle practices such as payday lending in addition to mortgage lending.
 Since 2002, CRL has worked with community advocates, policymakers and industry groups to fight against outrageous lending abuses that strip billions of dollars from American families.